 We headed toward Zurich and then on to the Rhine Falls.
 We had about an hour at the falls.
 One side of the falls is Switzerland and the other side is Germany.
 The falls were very pretty but the sun was at a bad spot for getting really good pictures.

 We then drove into Bavaria, Germany.
 As we drove along, some mountains with snow started coming into view.
 We drove by Lake Constance, the 2nd largest lake in Europe.
 It is surrounded by Germany, Austria, and Switzerland.
-We caught a glimpse of the castle we will tour on Friday.

 We stopped for a short visit of a church out in the middle of nowhere.
 The Wieskirche, whose official name is Pilgrimage Church of the Scourged Saviour, is the most beautiful rococo church in Bavaria and probably in the world.
 In 1738, tears were seen on a dilapidated wooden figure of the scourged Savior.
 This miracle resulted in a pilgrimage rush to see the sculpture.
 In 1740, a small chapel was built to house the statue but it was soon realized that the building would be too small for the number of pilgrims it attracted, and so Steingaden Abbey decided to commission a separate shrine.
 Many who have prayed in front of the statue of Jesus on the altar, have claimed that people have been miraculously cured of their diseases, which has made this church even more of a pilgrimage site.
 The church was completed in 1754 based on designs by the brothers Dominikus and Johann baptist Zimmermann and is a masterpiece of 18th century rococo art.
 Rococo is a late baroque building style dating between 1730 and 1770.